Review of overseas driver licence requirements (closed)

 Major reform: Written-off Vehicle Register (WOVR) framework (closed)

 The Department of Transport (DoT) is embarking on a major reform program to improve the Written-off Vehicle Register (WOVR) framework.

-DoT has identified a number of areas of improvement within the current WOVR framework and is seeking the views of stakeholders via a survey regarding these improvements, which aim to strengthen contracts, legislation, policies, systems and business processes as part of its commitment to safe vehicles.
+DoT has identified a number of areas of improvement within the current WOVR framework and sought the views of stakeholders via a survey regarding these improvements, which aim to strengthen contracts, legislation, policies, systems and business processes as part of its commitment to safe vehicles.

 Frontal protection systems survey (closed)